 I also have to thank Chilling Adventures of Sabrina for getting me to finally watch The CW’s Riverdale (also developed by Roberto Aguirre-Sacasa), which is as addictive to horror fans as a strong dose of jingle jangle.
 Set in a shared universe that has already briefly crossed over (with a full-on crossover seemingly inevitable), Chilling Adventures of Sabrina and Riverdale are brimming with horror tributes made by horror fans in the writers' room and behind the camera.
 What's most impressive, though, is how both of these shows manage to tell their own stories while honoring the horror genre’s past, resulting in a unique modern-vintage style that's all their own.

 Colony Season 3: Why do all good things have to come to an end?
-That’s the question I was asking myself after the devastating news that USA Network would not be moving forward with a third season of Colony.
+That’s the question I was asking myself after the devastating news that USA Network would not be moving forward with a fourth season of Colony.
 It’s a shame, since the third season of the series was the best one yet in a show that was already top-notch from its very first episode.

 You could call Colony a sci-fi series, but that was really only one side of its multi-faceted story.
 As much as it was a series about extraterrestrials invading Earth and dividing them into collaborators and resistors, Colony was about a family straining to understand and love each other as the world crumbled around them under the weight of anger, distrust, and the fear of “the other.”
 Every episode, Josh Holloway and Sarah Wayne Callies proved why they’re two of the most reliable actors working in TV, and Peter Jacobson deserves an award for making Alan Snyder much more complex, heartbreaking, and human than he was at first glance.
 Like many fans of many series that ended on cliffhangers over the years, I'm left wondering what will happen next.
 Somehow, some way, perhaps one day we'll find out...